renestein/Rstein.AsyncCpp/readme.md

 - The library supports standard C++ 20 coroutines, legacy coroutines in the MSVC cl compiler (std::experimental namespace, /await switch), and legacy coroutines (std::experimental namespace in the shim header) in the clang compiler on Windows.

-- **The library can be downloaded and built using the VCPKG package manager.**
+- **The library can be downloaded and built using the vcpkg package manager.**

 - The library can be compiled with Visual Studio 2019 and from the command line (compilers MSVC cl and Clang).
 Support for other compilers is planned.